New bodycam video shows emotional Gabby Petito after reported fight with fiancé in Utah

 The footage captured the officer separating the couple as they individually described the incident that prompted the report of a potential domestic incident.
 Petito could be seen wiping away tears as she told the responding officer she was struggling with her mental health.

+In the nearly hourlong video, the couple admitted to arguing all morning.
+When the officer asked Laundrie about scratches on his face, he responded: "She had her phone and was trying to get the keys from me.
+I said, 'Let's just step back and breathe,' and she got me with her phone."

-Petito’s family say they lost contact with her in late August and reported her missing on Saturday.
+Petito's family says it lost contact with her in late August and reported her missing Saturday.
 Laundrie is now a person of interest in the investigation into her disappearance, police said.

 In a police report released Wednesday, a responding officer wrote Petito slapped Laundrie after an argument, but the two told the officer neither wanted to press charges and they love each other.
 The officer spoke with Petito, Laundrie and a witness whose name was partially redacted in the report.